rAvIkUmRa/OCR-App/README.md

-# Optical Character Recognition App
+# Optical Character Recognition and Layout Analysis App

 This project demonstrates a simple web application built using Streamlit that allows users to upload images or PDF files (converted to images) and extract text from them using OCR (Optical Character Recognition).